Leaders of the Australian Labor Party

 The leader of the Australian Labor Party is the highest political office within the federal Australian Labor Party (ALP).
-Leaders of the party are chosen from among the sitting members of the parliamentary caucus either by members alone or with a vote of the parties rank-and-file membership.
+Leaders of the party are chosen from among the sitting members of the parliamentary caucus either by members alone or with a vote of the party's rank-and-file membership.
 The current leader of the Labor Party, since 2019, is Anthony Albanese, who has served as the prime minister of Australia since 2022.
 There have been 21 leaders since 1901 when Chris Watson was elected as the inaugural leader following the first federal election.